Take your customer care to the next level with eDesk’s Live Chat! It’s quick to set up and customers love the real-time support you can provide.

 Step 2: Customize your Widget.

-In the Customization tab, you can choose the colors, links, Tone of Voice and the Chat Transcript in the Live Chat box that will be added to your website.
+In the Customization tab, you can choose the colors, links, Avatars, Omnichannel support (if you use WhatsApp), Tone of Voice and the Chat Transcript in the Live Chat box that will be added to your website.

 Note: You can edit the name of the widget by clicking on the pencil icon above the Customization tab.